CiscoDevNet/intersight-powershell/docs/Initialize-IntersightComputeStorageControllerOperation.md

 ```

 ### -AdminAction
-Administrative actions that can be performed on the Storage Controller.\n* `None` - No action on the selected Storage Controller.\n* `Import` - Import Foreign config action on the selected Storage Controller.\n* `Clear` - Clear Foreign config action on the selected Storage Controller.\n* `ClearConfig` - Clear Config action on the selected Storage Controller.
+Administrative actions that can be performed on the Storage Controller.\n* `None` - No action on the selected Storage Controller.\n* `Import` - Import Foreign config action on the selected Storage Controller.\n* `Clear` - Clear Foreign config action on the selected Storage Controller.\n* `ClearConfig` - Clear Config action on the selected Storage Controller.\n* `ModifySecurity` - Modify Security on the selected Storage Controller.\n* `DisableSecurity` - Disable Security on the selected Storage Controller.\n* `UnlockDrives` - Set Unlock action state on the selected Storage Controller.

 ```yaml
 Type: ComputeStorageControllerOperation.AdminActionEnum